fathimarfa/TaskScheduler/README.md

 A console-based Task Scheduling System built in Java that schedules and executes tasks concurrently based on priority.
 The system uses a thread-safe priority queue and a fixed-size thread pool to efficiently manage task execution.

-This project focuses on clean design, concurrency, and performance rather than UI or persistence, making it ideal for backend/SDE interviews.

 ---

 ## Features